LucaBongiorni/Insteon-Tools/README.md

 5) Restart Wireshark to ensure no issue with the init.lua and Insteon-dissector configs.
 Will need configure a user defined protocol.
 In Wireshark go to  Edit->Preferences->Protocols->DLT_USER->Edit.
 Click +, Select User 0 (DLT=147), type "Insteon" in the payload protocol column.
 If everything has gone well, this box should be green.
 Click Ok.
 Ok again.

+## Running Instructions:
+1) For off-line mode, run:
+     - ./insteondump.py -o <filename>
+The end product is a filename.pcap with any Insteon traffic that was collected.
+2 Additional files are created, filename.raw and filename.insteondump. filename.insteondump can be put into
+./insteonanalyzer -i filename.insteondump for network "map" analysis on what was collected.

+2) For livemode:
+     - mkfifo <pipename>
+     - wireshark -i <pipename>
+     - ./insteondump.py -l -p <pipename>
+     - Wait for some traffic (don't kill the pipe or Wireshark just yet)
+     - In a second terminal, run: ./isnteonscanner -i 1 (requires a 2nd YardStick to be plugged in).
+        -- This program reads device IDs saved in insteon.devices file, then spoofs ping and ID request from each devices to every other device.
+ID request responses contain the device category from the responder.